Holman421/Weatherscape/README.md

 Use Typescript instead of plain JS.  <br />
 Use Tailwing instead of CSS Modules.  <br />
 Use some external CSS animation library (Framer Motion/react-transition-group) instead of doing the Unlogged page animation with plain CSS Modules and react States.

+## Strengths & Flaws

+Connected to this project I want to mention some strengths that I am proud of and flaws that I am aware of.
+I am working on improving both of them.

+### `Strengths`

+Animations.
+Look and functionality of forms.
+Overall UI.

+### `Flaws`

+Working with async code.
+Messy css files.
+Structure of files.
+Unnecessary JS logic in html.